luizoamorim/decentragram/README.md

 image's hash and will storage it in the ganache blockchain.
 - Then the frontend can show the images storaged and allow someone tip some ether for images of another users.

+# Project Result

+# References
+This project was cloned from DappUniversity tutorial.

 ## Youtube video